 - 1) Class A Adult Volunteer Screening

 - a) Criminal Background Record Check

-- Special Olympics Incorporated Volunteer Screening Policy requires SOWI to perform criminal background checks on all new and currently registered adult Class A volunteers.
-SOWI is required to use an Special Olympics, Inc. approved national vendor who uses a national database that includes the sex offender registry for each state in which the sex offender registry is available.
+- Special Olympics Inc. Volunteer Screening Policy requires SOWI to perform criminal background checks on all new and currently registered adult Class A volunteers.
+SOWI is required to use an Special Olympics Inc. approved national vendor who uses a national database that includes the sex offender registry for each state in which the sex offender registry is available.

 - b) Motor Vehicle Record Check

 - If the prospective volunteer enters "yes" to either of the questions regarding their driving record on the Adult Class A Volunteer Registration Form, or if SOWI receives information through the background check process that the applicant may have motor vehicle-related convictions, then SOWI will conduct a motor vehicle record check for prospective adult volunteers.
-Likewise, if during the periodic criminal background record checks for currently registered volunteers, SOWI receives information of motor vehicle-related convictions, SOWI will conduct a motor vehicle record check.
+Likewise, if during the periodic criminal background record checks for currently registered volunteers, SOWI receives information of motor vehicle-related convictions, SOWI will conduct a motor vehicle-related convictions, SOWI will conduct a motor vehicle-related convictions.

 - c) Photo ID Check

-- The prospective volunteer must either send in a photo copy of a picture identification (drivers license or state issued ID, passport, military ID or student ID) with their Adult Class A Volunteer Registration Form or they must have an Agency manager or SOWI staff view their photo ID and sign off on the form.
+- The prospective volunteer must upload a photo copy of a picture identification (drivers license or state issued ID, passport, military ID or student ID) with their Adult Class A Volunteer Registration.

 - 2) Class A Minor Volunteer Screening

 - a) Background Record Check

 - b) Motor Vehicle Record Check

 - A motor vehicle check is not performed for a minor since SOWI does not allow minors to drive on behalf of SOWI.

 - c) Photo ID Check

 - For minors, photo ID checks are required only to the extent they are available.
-If available, the prospective volunteer must either send in a photo copy of a picture identification (drivers license or state issued ID, passport, or student ID) with their Minor Class A Volunteer Registration Form or they must have an Agency manager or SOWI staff view their photo ID and sign off on the form.
+If available, the prospective volunteer must upload a photo copy of a picture identification (drivers license or state issued ID, passport, or student ID) with their Minor Class A Volunteer Registration Form.